 IWD in Banbury

 IWD encourages us all to make a difference - to think globally and act locally.
-The inaugural Cherwell celebration of International Women’s Day will take place during March 2020.
-By bringing a globally recognised event to Banbury we hope to empower local women and those that support them.
+The inaugural Cherwell celebration of International Women’s Day took place during March 2020.
+By bringing a globally recognised event to Banbury our aim was to empower local women and those that support them.